Reducing spreadsheet risk in budgeting and planning

 Modern analytics platforms should provide native integration with Excel enabling you to use Excel’s latest features, such as dynamic array formulas, and allow users to import governed data from the platform to their spreadsheets and use Excel to change the model.
 An in-memory analytical and planning model ensures that the central model is immediately recalculated as soon as changes are made.

-Read more about retiring spreadsheets from the budgeting and planning process and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today, and register for our webinar on February 25 featuring Infor customer ORS Medco.
+Read more about retiring spreadsheets from the budgeting and planning process and four other ways of reducing spreadsheet-created risks and inefficiencies in your organization in our best practice guide today, and watch the on-demand webinar featuring Infor customer ORS Medco.